thealmightymachine/thealmightymachine/README.md

 We are @thealmightymachine.
-A humble collective of digital mercenaries.
+Digital mercenaries.

 <!---
 thealmightymachine/thealmightymachine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.